holidayextras/WorkerJS/README.md

 TLDR; WorkerJS makes it easy to write lightweight, concise, concurrent Javascript.

-WorkerJS makes it very easy to push functions from the main Javascript thread into a Worker by converting the webworker message passing interface into an RPC style interface.
+WorkerJS makes it very easy to push functions from the main Javascript thread into the scope of a Worker by converting the webworker message passing interface into an RPC style interface.

 WorkerJS makes it very easy to pull Worker functionality back out into the main Javascript thread, exposing Worker functionality as RPC functions on an object.